 MailChimp offers a lot more when it comes to automation.
-You can integrate MailChimp with your website to send emails to your users based on their activity on the website.
+You can integrate MailChimp with your website to send emails to your users based on their activity on the site.

-With goal integration, you will be able to e-mail customers specific instructions and/or product recommendations based on their earlier purchases.
+With goal integration, you will be able to e-mail customers specific instructions and product recommendations based on their earlier purchases.

 You will also be able to reward your top shoppers with discount codes.

-Those nice, advanced features, however, do not come standard.
-The automation feature is not included in their free plan, so if you want to use it, you will be needing to upgrade to a paid account to use it.
+Those lovely, advanced features, however, do not come standard.
+The automation feature is not included in their free plan, so if you want to use it, you will need to upgrade to a paid account to use it.